microsoft/IoT-For-Beginners/1-getting-started/lessons/1-introduction-to-iot/virtual-device.md

     ```sh
     code .
     ```
+    >If your terminal returns `command not found` you can learn how to add VS Code to PATH using this [link](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).

 1. When VS Code launches, it will activate the Python virtual environment.
 You will see this in the bottom status bar: